admob-plus/admob-plus/README.md

 AdMob Plus is the successor of [cordova-plugin-admob-free](https://github.com/ratson/cordova-plugin-admob-free), which provides a cleaner API and build with modern tools.

+## Features

+- No Ad-Sharing
+- No Remote Control
+- Fully Open Source

 ## Documentation

 You can find the documentation [on the website](https://admob-plus.github.io/docs/).